tocalabs/.github/profile/README.md

 ## Join in!

-Toca.io, is bringing together two worlds, code and no-code, and we want you to get involved.
+Toca.io, is bringing together two worlds, code and low-code, and we want you to get involved.

 * [Explore the training portal](https://community.toca.io/)
 * [Explore jobs at Toca](https://toca.io/careers)